maximdanilchenko/aiochclient/docs/source/introduction.rst

     def main():
         client = Client()
         alive = client.is_alive()
-        print(f"Is Clickhouse alive? -> {alive}")
+        print(f"Is ClickHouse alive? -> {alive}")

     if __name__ == '__main__':
         main()

-This automatically queries a instance of Clickhouse on `localhost:8123` with the default user.
+This automatically queries a instance of ClickHouse on `localhost:8123` with the default user.
 You may want to set up a different connection to test.
 To do that, change the following line::

     client = Client()

 To something like::

     client = Client(url='http://localhost:8123')

-You can find more sample code to operate Clickhouse in the :ref:`API Reference`.
+You can find more sample code to operate ClickHouse in the :ref:`reference`.
 Continue reading to learn more about `myscaledb-client`.